 North Bristol NHS Trust is the sponsor for this study.
-We will be using information from you in order to undertake this study and will act as the data controller.
-This means that we are responsible for looking after your information and using it properly. study.
+We will be using information from you and your medical records in order to undertake this study and will act as the data controller.
+This means that we are responsible for looking after your information and using it properly.